danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 As previously mentioned, we need to modify the states of a counter in the counter list.
 To handle this, we create a new stream controller for each counter view that it can add actions onto.
 When an action is added, we associate that action with an ID using `updateCounter` which will apply the action to the specific counter in the counter list.

+Another important thing to note is that a module is only responsible for its direct children.
+At no time is a module reaching down to a grandchild to modify state, or is it ever reaching outside itself to get its state.
+The actions for grandchildren will always be propagated up by the module's children, and the state of the module will always be passed by its parent.

 ## Take Aways

+To summarize, here are some take aways:

 * Each module is a library that contains a state, a view and a set of actions.
 This keeps the API for each module standardized and easy to turn into a [deferred library].
-* Modules can be nested infinitely, and each module is only concerned by its immediate children.
+* Modules can be nested infinitely, and each module is only concerned about its immediate children.
-* Your application state is in a single location and serves as the source of truth when triggering side effects, such as rendering the view.
+* Your application state is centralized and serves as the source of truth when triggering side effects, such as rendering the view.
 This eliminates a class of bugs where the state of a component becomes out of sync with the state of the application.
 * Testing is made easier from the use of immutable classes and declarative actions.

-If you'd like to see another example of this architecture, there's a slightly more involved [TodoMVC] example on Github.
+If you're interested in looking further into this architecture, the [source code] for this app is up on Github.
+I also have another slightly more involved [TodoMVC] example that uses this pattern.

 [Mixbook]: http://www.mixbook.com